superwese/simpleWebsiteAnalyzer/README.md

 Follows the Links on the page and outputs stats.

 ## Requirements
+- bower
-requires bower a modern webbrowser and a JEE7 container
+- a modern webbrowser
+- a JEE7 container

 ## Dependencies
 - http://www.jsoup.org